mattermost/docs/source/developer/fx-guidelines.rst

 Instructions, such as “A password reset link has been sent to ``you@email.com`` for your account.
 Please check your inbox.”, should be displayed as sentences ending in periods.
 One-line links, such as “Find it here”, should not end in periods or commas, but question marks are okay.

-Instructions containing a link to an external resource (ie: a blog article or docs.mattermost.com), should not be hard-coded.
-A redirect page from mattermost.com should be used in product instructions.
+Instructions that contain a link to an external resource (e.g.: a blog article or docs.mattermost.com), should link to a redirect page and not be hard-coded.
 Redirect pages should be formatted as ``https://mattermost.com/default-[SUBJECT]``.
-An mattermost.com page can be requested from the Product team at Mattermost.
+A mattermost.com page can be requested from the Product team at Mattermost.

     **Example:**